BartvBaal/Thesis/papers.md

      - **Remember**; c = G = 1 for GR stuff
 * GR can be used to rule out WD as pulsar candidates, since they cannot get below ~2s pulsation times and ms pulsars are known (p.161)
     - ?But why does it rule out slower pulsars, couldn't there be low mass low frequency pulsars that are actually WD?

+Chapter 7

+* 7.1 recaps the addition of magnetic fields into the fluid equations, useful background
+* Difference between *secular* and *dynamic* instabilities in Maclaurin spheroids comes from dissipative terms - if a dissipative term is needed to cause the instability, it is called a *secular* instability.
+Otherwise it is a *dynamic* instability.
+    - ?Still stable up to high eccentricities, so those instabilities should not impact me?
+    - Dynamic instabilities grow on the dynamical timescale ~(G\rho)^-½
+* Maclaurin spheroids beyond the bifurcation point (e>.81267) are secularly unstable to becoming **Jacobi** ellipsoids (*spinning footballs*) and **Dedekind** ellipsoids (*stationary footballs*, stationary shape but the ellipsoidal surface is maintained through the rotation of an inner fluid)
+    - ?Do NS rotate uniformly?
+End of Ch7.3